ssime-git/minio_nyc_taxi/README.md

    - REST API for file operations

 2. **Data Service**
-   - Data ingestion from external sources
+   - Data ingestion from external sources for any specified year/month
    - Data transformation and feature engineering
    - Dataset versioning and quality validation
    - GDPR compliance features